TotalPanther317/steelseries-sonar-api/README.md

 A python api for steelseries' sonar software.
 An advanced form of <a href="https://github.com/Mark7888/steelseries-sonar-py">Mark7888's sonar api<a> including the possibility to change audio devices and use a hardware controller to interface with sonar.

+Some kind of usb-midi controller capable of sending controlchange commands is required as a hardware interface.

+The device changing function also works without this controller if you just want to use this as an inspiration.
+However I do not provide a version of the code without the controller implemented as this is the only reason this project exists.

+## Requirements
+- Python 3.9 or above
+- rtmidi (pip3 install rtmidi)

 ## IMPORTANT
 This will ONLY work with streamer (for now) because I use streamer mode.